 The chart below illustrates the different clusters and standards recommended for instructional emphasis.
-Standards that are recommended for greater emphasis are indicated with a check mark while those that are recommended for instruction after the administration of the 2013 Grade 8 Common Core Mathematics Test are indicated by the word "Post."
-The instructional emphasis recommended in the chart below is mirrored in the Grade 8 test design, whereby clusters and standards that are recommended for greater emphasis will be assessed in greater number.
-Standards recommended for greater emphasis that are designated for instruction after the administration of the 2013 Grade 8 Common Core Mathematics Test, while not tested, will be fundamental in ensuring that students are prepared for Grade 9 instruction.
+Standards that are recommended for greater emphasis are indicated with a check mark while those that are recommended for instruction after the administration of the 2014 Grade 8 Common Core Mathematics Test are indicated by the word "Post."
+The instructional emphasis recommended in this chart is mirrored in the Grade 8 test design, whereby clusters and standards that are recommended for greater emphasis will be assessed in greater number.
+Standards recommended for greater emphasis that are designated for instruction after the administration of the 2014 Grade 8 Common Core Mathematics Test, while not tested, will be fundamental in ensuring that students are prepared for Grade 9 instruction.

-Cluster Emphasis Domain Cluster Standard Expressions and Work with radicals and integer exponents.
-8.EE.1 8.EE.2 8.EE.3 8.EE.4 Post and Equations Understand the connections between proportional relationships, lines, and linear equations.
-Analyze and solve linear equations and pairs of simultaneous linear equations.
-8.EE.5 8.EE.6 8.EE.7 8.EE.8 V Major Clusters Functions Define, evaluate, and compare functions.
-8.F.1 8.F.2 8.F.3 ✓ · Geometry Understand and apply the Pythagorean Theorem.
-8.G.6 8.G.7 8.G.8 ✓ Post ✓ Post ✓ Post Understand congruence and similarity using physical models, transparencies, or geometry software.
+Cluster Emphasis Domain Cluster Standard Expressions Work with radicals and integer exponents.
+8.EE.1 8.EE.2 Post 8.EE.3 8.EE.4 and Equations Understand the connections between proportional relationships, lines, and linear equations.
+8.EE.5 ✓ 8.EE.6 Analyze and solve linear equations and pairs of simultaneous linear equations.
+8.EE.7 8.EE.8 ✓ Major Define, evaluate, and compare functions.
+8.F.1 8.F.2 8.F.3 ✓ Clusters Use functions to model relationships between quantities.
+8.F.4 ✓ 8.F.5 Understand and apply the Pythagorean Theorem.
+8.G.6 ✓ Post 8.G.7 ✓ Post 8.G.8 ✓ Post Geometry Understand congruence and similarity using physical models, transparencies, or geometry software.
 8.G.1 8.G.2 8.G.3 8.G.4 8.G.5 Number System Know that there are numbers that are not rational, and approximate them by rational numbers.
-8.NS.1 8.NS.2 Post Post Supporting Clusters Functions Use functions to model relationships between quantities.
-8.F.4 8.F.5 √ Statistics and Probability Investigate patterns of association in bivariate data.
+8.0.3 8.NS.1 Post 8.NS.2 Post Supporting Clusters Statistics and Probability Investigate patterns of association in bivariate data.
 8.SP.1 8.SP.2 8.SP.3 8.SP.4 Additional Clusters Geometry Solve real-world and mathematical problems involving volume of cylinders, cones, and spheres.
 8.G.9

-✓= Standards recommended for greater emphasis

-Post = Standards recommended for instruction in May-June
+\checkmark = Standards recommended for greater emphasis Post = Standards recommended for instruction in May-June